Don't oversleep and miss the bus-

 In school this week: (this is not your homework assignment; this is what we’re doing in school)

-Something else to keep in the back of your mind (or on your browsing history) is my email address email@example.com and my class website, which is kvancemorningside.weebly.com.
+For reference: my email address email@example.com and my class website, which is kvancemorningside.weebly.com.
 If you or your parents have any questions about anything at school, the best way to contact me is by email at firstname.lastname@example.org or by sending a note in your HOME folder.
-You can also find a lot of good information at kvancemorningside.weebly.com.
+You can also find pertinent information at kvancemorningside.weebly.com.
 I always put a digital copy of the newsletter on my class website, and there are some helpful links there, too.

-Finally, in case you or your parents ever want to bring a treat to our classroom, they should know that we have a nut free classroom, and all treats shared in class must be store-bought.
+Finally, in case you ever want to bring a treat to our classroom, know that we have a nut free classroom.
+As per district policy, all treats shared in class must be store-bought.

 Things to Remember: